SpenceKonde/AVR-Guidance/GeneralHardwareDesign/FavoriteParts.md

 ## Sourcing
 Some things, only a madman or someone with more money than sense would buy from those "reputable western distributors" - they can be sourced direct from China with little sacrifice except shipping time from AliExpress, eBay international sellers, or other such marketplaces.
 There are other things that only madman or an "easy mark"`*` would buy from China direct, and which is better bought through reputable western distributors or the manufacturer directly.
 It's actually pretty straightforward.

 One thing to remember is that the slope of the price vs quantity graph is far shallower over there (no clue why - I know it's not when you're having them make custom PCBAs.
-It may just be that the marketplace sellers buy everything by the reel, and are just competing on price, so the prices of any quantity tends towards the unit price in reel-quantities).
-While the premium that Digikey demands for one of something is often eye-watering, the discounts to be had on AliExpress from buying a thousand of something instead of 5 or 10 can be vanishingly small.
+It may just be that the marketplace sellers buy everything by the reel, and are just competing with each other on price, so the prices of any quantity tends towards the unit price in reel-quantities).
+While the premium that Digikey demands for one of something is often eye-watering, the discounts to be had on AliExpress from buying a thousand of something instead of 5 or 10 are small, sometimes almost non-existant!

+Another thing to remember is that 1-3% of packages go missing in the best of times.
+Sometimes the seller will reship or refund them, other times you get nothing but broken english and broken promises.
+If you actually receive the item (not some other item with the same tracking number pasted on it - which has happeneed to me; I got some cheap women's swimware instead of a roll of wire), you will have a really hard time getting a refund if it turns out to be crap.
+Don't make purchases that you can't afford to eat the cost of.

 `*` An "Easy Mark" is con-man lingo for someone who's going to be easy to rob.
 ### Integrated Circuits